-Susan E. Vleck is a Senior Biosafety & Biosecurity Specialist and Manager of the Animal Research Occupational Health & Safety Program in the Department of Environmental Health & Safety at Stanford University.
+Susan E. Vleck, PhD, RBP/CBSP(ABSA), is an EH&S Assistant Director overseeing the Laboratory Chemical and Physical Safety, as well as the Manager of the Animal Research Occupational Health & Safety Program, in the Department of Environmental Health & Safety at Stanford University.
 She earned her B.A. in Biology with Honors from Grinnell College in 2004, and her Ph.D. in Microbiology and Immunology at Stanford University in 2010.
 Her Ph.D. research centered on viral pathogenesis relating to functional and structural domains of Varicella-Zoster virus glycoproteins, and her Post-Doctoral research focused on investigating Hepatitis C virus and antiviral drugs, utilizing a humanized-liver mouse model.
-She now applies her background in viral microbiology to aiding Stanford researchers working with recombinant DNA and biohazardous agents.
-She supports the ongoing development and implementation of Stanford's Biosafety & Biosecurity Program and ensures safe practices, understanding, and compliance for work done using infectious biohazardous agents and recombinant DNA.
-Her research support role includes reviewing protocols and training associated with research overseen by the Administrative Panel on Biosafety, as well as acting as a voting member or administrator of the panel, as needed.
-Her research compliance role involves providing biosafety-related resources and oversight for the Administrative Panel on Biosafety, the Administrative Panel on Laboratory Animal Care and the Institutional Review Board Stem Cell Research Oversight panel.
+She now applies her background in scientific research to aiding Stanford researchers in incorporating safety into their everyday work.
+She leads the ongoing development and implementation of Stanford's Laboratory Chemical and Physical Safety Program, and ensures safe practices, understanding, and compliance for work done in a wide array of research labs.
+She leads and directs a team of 9 management and professional personnel to oversee a broad spectrum of environmental, health and safety programs of significant scope and complexity.
+As Manager of the Animal Research Occupational Health & Safety Team, she partners within EH&S and across Stanford to enact and advise on health and safety policies, trainings, institutional accreditation preparation, and inspections relating to work with and around animals.
 In these capacities, she works with Stanford’s research community of faculty, staff, post-doctoral scholars and grad students, other groups within Environmental Health & Safety, other departments at Stanford, and local, state and federal institutions that provide regulatory or guidance documentation.
-She currently lives in Santa Clara, CA, with her husband and two children, and likes to run and scuba dive in her spare time.
+She currently lives in Santa Clara, CA, with her husband and two children, and likes to run, read and scuba dive in her spare time.

 Current Role at Stanford

-I have been a part of the Biosafety & Biosecurity group within the Department of Environmental Health and Safety at Stanford University since 2012.
-I support the ongoing development and implementation of Stanford's Biosafety & Biosecurity Program and ensure safe practices, understanding, and compliance for work done using infectious agents and recombinant DNA.
+I have been a part of the Department of Environmental Health and Safety at Stanford University since 2012.
+My original role was as a Biosafety and Biosecurity Specialist to support the ongoing development and implementation of Stanford's Biosafety and Biosecurity Program and ensure safe practices, understanding, and compliance for work done using infectious agents and recombinant DNA.
+I was promoted to Senior Biosafety and Biosecurity Specialist in 2017, and became Program Manager for the Animal Research Occupational Health and Safety Program.
+In 2020, I transitioned to my current role of Assistant Director, Laboratory Chemical and Physical Safety Program.

-My overall goal in my role as a Biosafety & Biosecurity Specialist is to support the Stanford research community in performing innovative and exciting research safely.
+My overall goal in my role as Assistant Director is to support the Stanford research community in performing innovative and exciting research safely.

 Honors & Awards